 Network design technology has scarcely evolved since the nineties.
 Implementations are often slow.
 But perhaps the biggest drawback of commonly used solutions is their price.
 84% of respondents in a 2017 study stated that they want an affordable network design solution, but only 54% of them thought available tools meet their price expectation.
 The result is that most companies stick with spreadsheets.

-Point solutions that only address the network design and optimization question may solve the immediate problem of advancing from Excel, but it’s important to consider how they fit into a holistic supply chain planning ecosystem.
-The process of software selection needs to change.
+Point solutions that only address the network design and optimization question may solve the immediate problem of advancing from Excel, but it’s important to consider how they fit into a holistic planning ecosystem.
+The process of selecting software for supply chain network design needs to change.
 Drawing on Lora Cecere’s research again, companies are still thinking in transactional terms and not focusing enough on planning data.
 On top of this, software selection largely follows IT standardization.
 Only 7% get a test run of the software.
 Cultural fit between vendors and buyers is rarely considered as well.
 In the end, supply chain teams get frustrated and sometimes the software gets shelved.
 There are a few things you can do to avoid this situation.

 Here’s what you should consider when choosing a vendor